 Solar energy is most frequently associated with solar electric (photovoltaic) technologies, as they involve highly recognizable panels.
-Photovoltaic (PV) arrays are the most common form of distributed energy (see Energy Basics for more on distributed energy) in the country.
+Photovoltaic (PV) arrays are the most common form of distributed energy in the country.

 Solar electric technology coverts photons to electricity in a process enabled by impure silicon, a material that creates an electric charge when exposed to sunlight.
 To learn more about how solar panels work, please visit the Florida Solar Energy Center.